Vehicle pull: Notable Strongmen

-Only 8 Strongmen have ever won more than 10 Vehicle pull events in Strongman competitions.
-With 2 wins per every 3 Vehicle pulls he undertook, Iceland's Hafþór Júlíus Björnsson is the Greatest Vehicle puller in Strongman history.
+Below depicts the 10 greatest Vehicle pullers in competitive Strongman (international circuit only/ open category only).
+All of them have won more than 10, and 4 of them have won more than 15 Vehicle pull events in their careers.
+With 25 wins at more than 2 wins per every 3 Vehicle pulls he undertook, and with 19 current world records Iceland's Hafþór Júlíus Björnsson is the Greatest Vehicle puller in Strongman history.